Most people know that the mountains are large in their masses of soil and rocks, which rise more steeply above the surrounding areas.

 Folding

 Folding is considered as the bending of the layers of the rock.
-It is like the pushing of the earth’s plate towards each other like roller coaster which consists of the series of higher and the lower points.
+It is like the pushing of the earth’s plates towards each other like a roller coaster, which consists of a series of higher and lower points.
 Folding may lead to the bending of the layers without bearing them.
-The Appalachian Mountains and the Rocky Mountains are the mountain whose ranges are formed by folding.
+The mountains whose ranges are the result of folding are the Appalachian and Rocky Mountains.

 Faulting

 Flouting is like the movement without making any crack in the earth’s crust.
-The layers of the earth’s crust are moved vertically upward at fault lines by making pressure which is caused by the colliding of the plates.
+At fault lines, pressure from the colliding of the plates causes the layers of the earth’s crust to move vertically upward.
 Those mountains that are formed in this process are known to be fault-block Mountains.

 Dome Building

-Low Mountains formed when the Earth’s crust is heaved upward without folding or faulting.
+Low mountains form when the earth’s crust is heaved upward without folding or faulting.
 The heaving creates a rounded dome called a Dome Mountain.

 Erosion